You Don't Know Why I'm Bottle-Feeding My Baby - Baby Chick

 What I Plan on Doing for Baby #2

-I’m now pregnant with my second child, and, based on my previous experience, I’m planning to pump right away after I give birth and focus on bottle-feeding my baby.
+I’m now pregnant with my second child, and based on my previous experience, I’m planning to pump right away after I give birth and focus on bottle-feeding my baby.
 This will help avoid engorgement and cracked nipples.
 I will try to see if my baby will latch because every baby is different.
-I’ll also bring formula with me in my labor bag as a backup: Earth’s Best Sensitivity, which I prefer over the hospital formula.
+I’ll also bring formula in my labor bag as a backup: Earth’s Best Sensitivity, which I prefer over the hospital formula.

 My story of why I’m bottle-feeding my baby is just one of many breastfeeding experiences of moms.
 There are many reasons why moms can’t or shouldn’t breastfeed.